The Legal Line between Porn and Prostitution

 theatrical performance has exceeded First Amendment bounds.

-pandering conviction of a film producer who paid actors to copulate on screen.
+reversed the pandering conviction of a film producer who paid actors to copulate

-The defendant in Freeman was not charged with obscenity; nor did a jury find
+on screen.
+The defendant in Freeman was not charged with obscenity; nor did

-that his production was obscene.
-The court observed that "the self-evident
+a jury find that his production was obscene.
+The court observed that "the

-purpose of the prosecuting authority in bringing ... charges [of pandering] was
+self-evident purpose of the prosecuting authority in bringing ... charges

-(2) that the state could only establish that the film lacked First Amendment
+producing it; (2) that the state could only establish that the film lacked

-protection by proving it obscene; and (3) that this film had not been
+First Amendment protection by proving it obscene; and (3) that this film had

 Freeman is considerably different from this case.
 The court there interpreted